Amy's Eyes

 Amy's Eyes is a children's fantasy novel by Richard Kennedy, published by Harper & Row in 1985, and illustrated by Richard Egielski.

 Plot summary

 The narrative begins in an orphanage where Amy inadvertently brings her sailor doll to life.
 It continues on a ship where he has become captain and she has transformed into a doll herself.
-The book is a principally a coming-of-age tale and a nautical adventure involving pirates and the search for lost treasure.
+The book is principally a coming-of-age tale and a nautical adventure involving pirates and the search for lost treasure.
 The story contains whimsical elements such as a sailing ship crewed by Mother Goose animals, but also has darker themes including the obsession with Biblical prophecy and numerology.

 Reception

-The book won the Parents' Choice Picture Book Award in 1985, and was the subject of a major review in The New York Times.
+The book won the Parents' Choice Picture Book Award in 1985 and was the subject of a major review in The New York Times.
 The Kirkus Reviews described it as "a treasure hunt of true and false clues and intriguing puzzles, and reads like a breeze".